eclipse-tractusx/eclipse-tractusx.github.io/docs-kits_versioned_docs/version-23.09/kits/tractusx-edc/docs/README.md

 The Tractus-X EDC repository creates runnable applications out of EDC extensions from the [Eclipse DataSpace Connector](https://github.com/eclipse-edc/Connector) repository.

-When running a EDC connector from the Tractus-X EDC repository there are three setups to choose from.
+When running an EDC connector from the Tractus-X EDC repository there are three setups to choose from.
 They only vary by using different extensions for

 - Resolving of Connector-Identities